Inverse Square Law for Radiation Skip to main content

 Measure, do not assume.
 The inverse square law tells you what to expect.
 Your survey instrument tells you what is actually there.
 Any discrepancy between calculation and measurement means something in your assumptions is wrong: a second source you did not account for, scatter from a nearby wall, a collimator leak, or an instrument calibration problem.
 Investigate the discrepancy.

 Account for time in the field.
 A low dose rate does not mean a low dose if you spend a long time at that distance.
-Standing at 0.5 mR/hr for an 8-hour shift gives you 4 mR, which is 0.8% of the annual occupational limit.
+Standing at 0.5 mR/hr for an 8-hour shift gives you 4 mR, which is 0.08% of the 5,000 mrem annual occupational limit.
 For a single shift that is trivial, but for a full year of daily exposure at that rate, you would accumulate over 1 rem.
 Distance planning must be combined with time planning for an effective ALARA program.

 Tip: